 Figure 1 – Effect on a receiver – Vulnerability test against GNSS spoofing threat

-RESILIENCE AGAINST GNSS SIGNAL SPOOFING
+detection and mitigation AGAINST GNSS SIGNAL SPOOFING

 Spoofing techniques are numerous, and some are particularly sophisticated.